Skip to Content

 Use Natural Mice Repellents

-There are a variety of DIY natural mice repellents that you may already have on hand.
+There are a variety of DIY natural mouse repellents that you may already have on hand.
 Below is a list of household substances that naturally repel mice.

 Peppermint Oil